MissStrong/ICD2O/Notes/Unit 1/Note 14 - Scope.md

 }
 ```

 We can also consider the entire file to be one large block, so we can declare variables at the top of the file.
+When we do this, the convention is to use `let`, although the program will still works without `let`.

 ```javascript
 let coordinate = 300; // declaring a global variable (this also works if we omit "let")